lyhyl/Reti-Pioneer/README.md

 ## Data

-- [UK Biobank](https://www.ukbiobank.ac.uk/) is used for training in this study.
+- [UK Biobank](https://www.ukbiobank.ac.uk/) and tertiary hospital centres in China are used for training and fine-tuning in this study.

 ## Train and test